altaywtf/altay-dot-wtf/data/notes/success.md

 ### Stepping out of the game

 Naval Ravikant also has many titles, but I see him as something like the Buddha of the digital age.
 I even had a human priest in World of Warcraft named after him.
+Running with sandals and a white robe to help my digital friends to slay dragons.

 As an angel investor living in the middle of the industry, he has skin in the game and can surprisingly stay sane in all those mumbo jumbo.
 Naval hasn't published anything apart from a short-story and many prolific tweet-storms.
 A first-grade follower named Eric Jorgenson collected the wisdom sprinkled in various mediums and published an almanac.

-Naval presents several perspectives of success, such as changing the lives of humankind, doing extraordinary work, and the ability to step out of the game entirely.
+Naval presents several perspectives of success, such as _changing the lives of humankind_, _doing extraordinary work_, and _the ability to step out of the game entirely_.
 I found the latter most inspiring.

 > To me, the real winners are the ones who step out of the game entirely, who don't even play the game, who rise above it.
 Those are the people who have such internal mental and self-control and self-awareness; they need nothing from anybody else.
 >